Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/nodejs-read-and-write-from-azure-table-storage.md

 });
 ```

-Once the response body comes in, we generate a unique short-id and call then function `generateCodeUntilSuccess` once that returns something, we send the browser the new short url!
+Once the response body comes in, we generate a unique short-id and call the function `generateCodeUntilSuccess`.
+Once that returns something, we send the browser the new short URL!

 Lets see that `generateCodeUntilSuccess` function